neoforged/.github/primers/1.21.5/index.md

     - `FileSystemUtil` - A utility for interacting with the file system.
     - `GsonHelper#encodesLongerThan` - Returns whether the provided element can be written in the specified number of characters.
     - `Unit#STREAM_CODEC` - A stream codec for a unit instance.
+    - `Util`
+        - `mapValues` - Updates the values of a map with the given function.
+        - `mapValuesLazy` - Updates the values of a map with the given function, but each value is resolved when first accessed.
 - `net.minecraft.world.effect.MobEffectInstance#withScaledDuration` - Constructs a new instance with the duration scaled by some float value.
 - `net.minecraft.world.entity`
     - `AreaEffectCloud#setPotionDurationScale` - Sets the scale of how long the potion should apply for.